 Outdoor sanitary banking kennels were added including a canopy covering half of each outdoor kennel.
 The play area was re-sodded and reconfigured with gravel, providing a safe area for dogs to play and exercise off-leash.

-Since the installation of the three pieces ( a crawl box, a sway bridge with two ramps, and a ramped dog walk with stairs and a tunnel) Farley dogs have made good use of the equipment, showing off their gymnastic talents while entertaining those who watch!
+Sweetie, a 2 year old female pit mix, entertains herself by racing over the sway bridge.
+Four or five laps up and over the various pieces are all that’s needed to work off excess energy.
+A tired dog is a content dog!
+Since the installation of the three pieces (a crawl box, a sway bridge with two ramps, and a ramped dog walk with stairs and a tunnel) Farley dogs have made good use of the equipment, showing off their gymnastic talents while entertaining those who watch!